President / Records and Receiving Officer

 Subject Matter Expert – Controlled Substances Analysis

 Derek Knoll has a Bachelor of Science degree in Forensic Science from Michigan State University.
-He began her career at the Louisiana State Police Crime Laboratory, as a Forensic Scientist in the Drug Analysis Unit in 1996.
+He began his career at the Louisiana State Police Crime Laboratory, as a Forensic Scientist in the Drug Analysis Unit in 1996.
 In 2001, Mr. Knoll accepted a position as a Forensic Scientist with the Michigan State Police, assigned to the Controlled Substances Unit at the Sterling Heights Crime Laboratory and has been qualified as an expert in District, Circuit, and Federal courts.
 In 2002 he was promoted to Laboratory Manager of the Controlled Substances Unit at the Michigan State Police Sterling Heights Laboratory.
 He has taught expert witness courses for the Michigan State Police Forensic Science Division and is a member of the Midwestern Association of Forensic Scientists (MAFS).